North-Shore-AI/tinkex_cookbook/docs/20251224/phase2_prerequisites/REVIEW_AGENT_PROMPT.md

 3. **Correct errors** - wrong LOC counts, incorrect type signatures, misunderstood patterns
 4. **Update the document** with your corrections directly

+## Decisions (2025-12-24)

+These decisions are fixed and should be reflected in the infra doc:

+1. **VL renderers deferred:** Qwen3VL/Qwen3VLInstruct are Phase 3, not Phase 2 Part 1.
+2. **Tool calling framework:** Implement shared tool-call encode/decode at the framework level.
+3. **Sync + async RL together:** Do not phase async later; build both paths together.

 ---

 ## Codebases to Review